intel-unesp-mcp/infieri2019-session2/README.md

 - 	Include annotations on source code to check scalability;
 - 	Evaluate the performance of annotated loops in different architectures and frameworks, using “Check Suitability” analysis.

-**1.4.1** The main part of application that we are going to profile is a basic matrix multiplication serial application.
-Showed below:
+**1.4.1** The main part of application that we are going to profile is a basic matrix multiplication serial application:

 ```
 void multiply0(int msize, int tidx, int numt, TYPE a[][NUM], TYPE b[][NUM], TYPE c[][NUM], TYPE t[][NUM])